 How you prepare

-- Receive blood transfusions to ensure you have enough blood cells after your spleen is removed.
+If you have time before the surgery, you may need to receive blood transfusions to ensure that you have enough blood cells after your spleen is removed.

 What you can expect

 Right before your surgery, you will be given a general anesthetic.
-The anesthesiologist or anesthetist gives you an anesthetic medication as a gas — to breathe through a mask — or injects a liquid medication into a vein.
+The anesthesiologist or anesthetist gives you an anesthetic medication such as a gas — to breathe through a mask — or as a liquid injected into a vein.
 The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure.
-You will have a blood pressure cuff on your arm and heart-monitor leads attached to your chest.
+You will have heart monitor leads attached to your chest and a blood pressure cuff on your arm.

 After you're unconscious, your surgeon begins the surgery using either a minimally invasive (laparoscopic) or open (traditional) procedure.
 The method used often depends on the size of the spleen.
 The larger the spleen, the more likely your surgeon will choose to do an open splenectomy.